jdodds/qooxdoo.el/README.md

 `qooxdoo-project-paths` should be a list of paths to directories containing qooxdoo projects.
 If you're not using `qooxdoo-workspace-path`, these should be absolute.
-If you are using `qooxdoo-workspace-path`, these should be relative to that.
+If you are using `qooxdoo-workspace-path`, these are interpreted as relative to that.

 In your `~/.emacs` and you should be pretty good to go.
 If you have a better way of doing this, don't hesitate to let me know.